onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/arx.md

 ### **Review the provided permission/role**

 Our current release includes 3 defined roles: Platform Owner, Platform Admin and Developer.
 Each role has its own set of permissions and supported operations.
-You may need to first skim through the <mark>[documentation on roles and supported operations](../../platform/access)</mark> before proceeding.
+You may need to first skim through the **[documentation on roles and supported operations](../../platform/access)** before proceeding.

-Next, you can explore a list of [available commands](#explore-the-supported-interaction-commands-with-arx) or explore the [base value of supported configuration of Arx](#get-base-configuration-information-for-arx).
+Next, you can explore a list of **[available commands](#explore-the-supported-interaction-commands-with-arx)** or explore the **[base value of supported configuration of Arx](#get-base-configuration-information-for-arx).**

 When you are ready to interact, you can go through the below list of commands to perform various operations.